staslos/uap-java/README.md

 ------

     mvn package

-    make sure you have ../uap-core checked out too
+Make sure you have ../uap-core checked out too

 Install to Magnetic Repo on S3:
 ------

     mvn deploy

-    you need settings.xml with AWS credentials in your local Maven repo (~/.m2/settings.xml), grab one from keyword-categorization
+You need settings.xml with AWS credentials in your local Maven repo (~/.m2/settings.xml), grab one from keyword-categorization

-    also you need JDK 1.7 or higher
+Also you need JDK 1.7 or higher

 Usage:
 --------